pavelanni/python-vacation/docs/Python_vacation_day4.md

 "What do you mean---'return'?" asked Erik.

 "Well, imagine I asked you: 'Erik, please go to your room and count how many model planes you have.'
 You would go and count them and return to me with a number, right?
 Functions do the same thing: they perform some action and come back with the result.
 And usually I don't care how they do what I asked them to do, I'm interested in the result.
 Like when I asked you to count your planes, I don't care if you use your fingers, or a piece of paper, or any more sophisticated method.
 In our case we have to write a function which will take a list of options, print it out as a menu and let the user chose from the menu.
-When the user makes their choice---a number in the menu---the function will remember it and bring it to us.
+When the user makes their choice---a number from the menu---the function will remember it and bring it to us.
 There is a special word for that in Python: `return`.
 We are not going to return the name of a flavor, we'll just return its index in the list."

 "Yes, I remember that `return` from the class!" said Erik.

 "Good.
 Now we have to make a very difficult decision: how to name our function.
 Don't laugh, it is really very serious.
 When you write programs just a little longer than this one, it's pretty easy to get lost in different variable and function names.
 So, please, always think about naming.
 Don't call your functions `f()` or `d4()` --- you will never remember what this means.
 Choose some meaningful names that show what this function does.
 The same applies to variables.
 Only if it's just a simple obscure index in a loop, then it's okay to call it `i` or `k`.
 In other cases, please use something readable.
-Also, in Python we use underscore to combine words for variable and function names.
+Also, in Python, we use underscore to combine words for variable and function names.
 Like  `base_product` or `good_input`."

 "I saw names without underscores, but with lower and upper case letters," said Erik.

 "Yes, it's called CamelCase.
 You see, it looks like camel humps?
-In Python we usually use them to define classes.
+In Python, we usually use them to define classes.
 We'll talk about classes later."

 "Okay, I'm ready.
 Let's call our function `menu`.
 I know that I have to use `def` to start writing it.
 And also I have to put something inside the parenthesis.
 Should it be the list of options?"